-Every year on March 17, bars around the United States serve pint after pint of green beer.
+Every year on March 17, bars around the US serve pint after pint of green beer.
 But if you go to Ireland on Saint Patrick's Day, the beer is never green.
-It's black — or actually "dark ruby," according to the Guinness brewery's website.
+It's black — or actually "dark ruby," according to the Guinness Brewery.

 In 1759, Arthur Guinness signed an astounding 9,000-year lease on a dilapidated Dublin brewery.
-The rent: £48 a year.
-Competition was fierce among Dublin brewers.
-Friends of the 34-year-old entrepreneur thought he was being ridiculous.
+The rent: £45 a year.
+Competition was fierce among Dublin brewers, and friends of the 34-year-old entrepreneur thought his idea was ridiculous.
 He began pumping out two varieties of beer — an ale, and a darker "stout porter," so named because it was popular among porters in London.
 Against big odds, his dark beer thrived.
-By 1914, Guinness had the largest brewery in the world.
+By 1868, Guinness had the largest brewery in the world.

 Today, Guinness remains one of the world's largest beer producers, with breweries in 50 countries.
-Ten million pints of Guinness stout are consumed each day (with a few extras on St. Patrick's Day).
+Around the world, 10 million pints of Guinness stout are consumed each day (with a few extra on St. Patrick's Day).

 Over the years, a clever ad campaign has helped fuel the beer's success.
 In the 1930s, the brewery was known for its animal cartoons that featured simple but catchy slogans such as, "Guinness is good for you," "My goodness, my Guinness!" and "Have a Guinness when you're tired."
-Is it good advice to drink alcohol when you're sleepy?
-Not necessarily, but the slogan helped sell beer.
+Whether or not it's a good idea to drink alcohol when you're fighting fatigue, the slogan certainly helped sell beer.

 Guinness stout is known for its dark color and creamy white head.
 The color and slightly burnt flavor come from roasting the barley before the beer is brewed.
 The beer is carbonated with nitrous oxide in addition to the usual carbon dioxide, producing the thick white foam on top.
 Traditionally, Guinness is served at a slightly warmer temperature than most ales and lagers.